Emna-Rekik/Femto-shell/README.md

 $ gcc Femto_shell.c -o Femto_shell
 ```
 ## Femto_shell_1st_extention Assignment #2

+Extend your Femto Shell with the following three builtin commands:

+rand : this command will generate a random number and print it to the user.

+fact: this command calculates the factorial of the number entered by the user.

+fib: this command will print the fibonacci sequence of the number entered by the user.
+- Implement a separate function for each command in a separate file.
+- Create header files for these functions.
+- Compile these files and create a static library including them and then use this library in your program.
+- Compile these files and create a dynamic library including them and then use this library in your program.

 ---
 #### Create a static library and use it in the program
 ---